 What pH meter calibration?

-If you calibrate a pH sensor, then you measure the value you receive in a known solution, usually a pH buffer, and control the difference.
-If you adjust a pH electrode, then you correct its current measurement value to a reference value, usually the one printed on the buffer bottle.
+If we calibrate a pH sensor, then we measure the value you receive in a known solution, usually a pH buffer, and control the difference.
+If we adjust a pH electrode, then we correct its current measurement value to a reference value, usually the one printed on the buffer bottle.

-Simple, right?
 We commonly do the second point, adjustment, but we call it calibration.
-Before you start, make sure the transmitter signal won’t cause issues in your process when you disconnect it.
+Before we start, make sure the transmitter signal won’t cause issues in your process when you disconnect it.
 Also, make sure you program your transmitter for the buffer solution(s) you use.

-Speaking of which, you should have the following supplies:
+Speaking of which, we should have the following supplies: